- 4 4 large egglarge eggs

 - Add the sweetener to the egg yolks and beat until the mixture turns pale yellow.
 Add the melted butter and the baking powder and mix.
 Finally, add the almond flour and mix again until well incorporated.

-- Gently fold the egg whites into the mixture with a spatula, using gentle, sweeping movements with a hand mixer.
+- Gently fold the egg whites into the mixture with a spatula, using gentle, sweeping movements.

 - Grease a 9" × 13" (23 × 33cm) baking pan.
 You can also cover the pan with parchment paper instead of greasing.
-Pour in the dough.
+Spoon in the dough.
 Bake for 10 to 15 minutes.

 - Let the cake cool down for 3 hours and remove it from the tray.